 Transferring the balances to a low-interest card can be a good way to get control of credit card debt and tackle the principal debt since less money is going towards the interest.

 Who Should Apply for a Balance Transfer Credit Card?

-- People with good to excellent credit.
-Getting a credit card with a strong 0% interest introductory period and low or no transfer fees generally requires credit scores of 740 or above.
+Getting a credit card with a 0% interest introductory period and no transfer fee generally requires a credit score of 740 or above.
 You can still get a balance transfer card with a lower score of 670-739 but the terms are not as attractive.